-Western New York examples of Anchor Institutions include Buffalo General Medical Center, Mercy Hospital, and of course, SUNY Buffalo State College.
+Western New York examples of Anchor Institutions include Buffalo General Medical Center, Mercy Hospital, and of course, Buffalo State.

-Since its founding as a normal school in 1871, SUNY Buffalo State has always been an anchor in the Buffalo community.
-From our early days of training teachers who educated youth throughout our urban community to our current role as the largest comprehensive college in the SUNY system, Buffalo State is proud to be embedded in our rich and vibrant neighborhood.
+Since its founding as a normal school in 1871, Buffalo State has always been an anchor in the Buffalo community.
+From our early days of training teachers who educated youth throughout our urban community to our current role as one of the largest comprehensive schools in the SUNY system, Buffalo State is proud to be embedded in our rich and vibrant neighborhood.

 We have a long history of programs that contribute to the health and well-being of neighbors and benefit economic, educational, health, and civic practices and programs throughout the neighborhood, city, and region.

 Buffalo State's Anchor Impact